 General Information, subject to change, so call the clerk of court / register of deeds at the local county office to make sure.
 Note, more county offices allow you to complete an application for a marriage license online, to save time.
 Both parties still have to appear to purchase the license, WITH proper ID.
 If at all possible, arrive at the offices BEFORE 4:00 pm and avoiding Friday afternoons entirely, if you can.
 Arriving later than 4:00 pm may cause a delay in obtaining your license.
 I also recommend obtaining your license at least 10 business days before the wedding.

-You may acquire a license at the Register of Deeds Office in any North Carolina County.
+You may obtain a license at the Register of Deeds Office in any North Carolina County.

 - The license, once issued is "live" (no waiting period) and the ceremony may be performed in any of the 100 counties in NC, not just the county that issued the license.
 You may obtain your license in Raleigh (Wake County) and marry in Beaufort (Carteret County), or vice versa.